-Amplification of the drying by increases in PET is demonstrated in the zonal average PDSI from the multi-model mean (Figure 10).
-In PDSI-PRE (green line), nearly the entire Northern Hemisphere in the zonal mean gets wetter, with the greatest increase occurring in the high latitudes where precipitation increases are largest.
-PDSI-PRE changes in the mid-latitudes $(30^{\circ}N-50^{\circ}N)$ are near neutral or slightly wetter; in these latitude bands, precipitation increases in some regions are largely counteracted by declines in other areas along this zonal band (Figure 1c).
-Increases in PET, reflected in PDSI-ET (red line), result in drying across all latitudes.
-When both PET and precipitation are considered (PDSI-ALL, brown line), the net result is such that PET increases counter a substantial fraction of the precipitation-driven wetting in the high northern latitudes and actually push the mid-latitudes $(30^{\circ}N-50^{\circ}N)$ into a drier mean state (PDSI< 0).
+Amplification of the drying by increases in PET is further demonstrated in the zonal average PDSI and SPEI calculated from the multi-model mean (Fig. 14).
+In PDSI-PRE and SPEI-PRE (green lines), nearly the entire Northern Hemisphere in the zonal mean gets wetter, with the greatest increase occurring in the high latitudes where precipitation increases are largest.
+PDSI-PRE and SPEI-PRE changes in the mid-latitudes (30°-50°N) are near neutral or slightly wetter; in these latitude bands, precipitation increases in some regions are largely counteracted by declines in other areas along this zonal band (Fig. 4c).
+Increases in PET, reflected in PDSI-PET and SPEI-PET

+(red lines), result in drying across all latitudes.
+When both PET and precipitation are considered (PDSI-ALL and SPEI-PET, brown lines), the net result is such that PET increases counter a substantial fraction of the precipitation-driven wetting in the high northern latitudes and actually push the mid-latitudes $(30^{\circ}-50^{\circ}N)$ into a drier mean state (PDSI<0 and SPEI<0).